niklasvh/html2canvas/README.md

 The library has two sets of tests.
 The first set is a number of qunit tests that check that different values parsed by browsers are correctly converted in html2canvas.
 To run these tests with grunt you'll need [phantomjs](http://phantomjs.org/).

 The other set of tests run Firefox, Chrome and Internet Explorer with [webdriver](https://github.com/niklasvh/webdriver.js).
 The selenium standalone server (runs on Java) is required for these tests and can be downloaded from [here](http://code.google.com/p/selenium/downloads/list).
 They capture an actual screenshot from the test pages and compare the image to the screenshot created by html2canvas and calculate the percentage differences.
-These tests generally aren't expected to provide 100% matches, but while commiting changes, these should generally not go decrease from the baseline values.
+These tests generally aren't expected to provide 100% matches, but while committing changes, these should generally not go decrease from the baseline values.

 Start by downloading the dependencies: